rnag/rnag.github.io/_posts/2026-08-17-why-i-stopped-writing-and-why-i-started-again.md

 Still.

-This is not the end.
+This is not the end;
-Only a pause.
+it is only a pause.

-Once I was.
+Once I was,

-And soon I will be again.
+and soon I will be again.

 ---

 _I am resurgent._

 I am dormant, asleep, until I am called upon.
 Like a bear, I hibernate through winter, gathering strength.

 Once I was.